Master of Laws

 - COURSE VIDEO

-The University of Sydney’s Master of Laws program is one of the leading postgraduate coursework programs in law in Australia.
+The University of Sydney’s Master of Laws (LLM) program is one of the leading postgraduate coursework programs in law in Australia.
 It is a flexible and highly sought-after degree that caters specifically for the needs of the legal profession.
-As a law graduate, you may choose from the entire range of units of study offered through Sydney Law School’s postgraduate coursework program, allowing you to tailor an LLM program that suits your academic and professional needs.

 Our postgraduate coursework program is one of Australia’s largest, with more than 150 units of study offered each year.
 We cater to more than 20 areas of specialisation as well as offering a number of specialised units of study, with units taught by our own experts as well as by international visitors.